Jinlab-AiPhenomics/SenNet/README.md

 ## Introduction

-SenNet is an open source semantic segmentation model based on PyTorch.
+SenNet is an open-source semantic segmentation model based on PyTorch.

 The [main](https://github.com/open-mmlab/mmsegmentation/tree/main) branch works with PyTorch 1.6+.